 Who can be a #STMIC Fellow?

-We are looking for individuals who work within cybersecurity or are looking to transition into cybersecurity.
 Anyone who faces under-representation, systemic bias or discrimination in the cybersecurity profession is encouraged to apply.
 This includes, but not limited to, professionals who identify as Black and/or of color, LGBTQIA+, on the gender spectrum, and neurodiverse.
 You do not need to be a U.S. citizen to apply.

-In particular, we are looking for applicants who have demonstrated experience and are looking to strengthen the following skills:
+This program is structured for mid-career professionals (typically 3+ years of professional experience), and we're looking for applicants who have demonstrated experience and are looking to strengthen the following skills:

 - Communicating to an audience: being able to communicate ideas and connect to an audience through writing and public speaking are critical to highlighting your work and core to continual career advancement.